zy97140/omp-benchmark-for-pytorch/README.md

 -	Operations of discontiguous tensors can be boosted a lot by using __Intel Pytorch__ .
 -	The optimal OpenMP overhead threshold is dependent on the specific operation and the CPU type.

-This benchmark gives a rough estimation of OpenMP overhead threshold of copy, add, div, exp and sin operation on different types of CPU.
-We even set the value to 720 in our previous case for OpenNMT and gain good performance.
+This benchmark also gives a rough estimation of optimal OpenMP overhead threshold of copy, add, div, exp and sin operation on different types of CPU.

 ### 2. Our main work
--	Try to find suitable OpenMP overhead threshold to maximize the effectiveness of multi-thread programming
+-	Optimal OpenMP overhead threshold is identified to maximize performance in CPU
-The OpenMP overhead threshold of official Pytorch is set to 100K, we benchmarked copy, add, div, exp, sin operation in both contiguous and discontinuous cases on different CPU types to show that this threshold is too high.
-We also give a rough estimation of OpenMP overhead threshold in these cases.
+The OpenMP overhead threshold of official Pytorch is set to 100K.
+However, we benchmarked copy, add, div, exp, sin operation in both contiguous and discontiguous cases on different CPU types to show that the value is too high.
+A rough estimation of optimal OpenMP overhead threshold is proposed for those operations.
 - Many operations of discontiguous tensors are parallelized by using OpenMP
 Slice operation of tensor is very common in science computation.
-Using slice operation will generate discontinuous tensor.
+Using slice operation will generate discontiguous tensor.
 Meanwhile, [Official Pytorch](https://github.com/pytorch/pytorch) does not support parallelism for discontiguous tensor for the moment.
 Our main work is tring to fill the blank.
-You can get the code from one of the [branch](https://github.com/intel/pytorch/tree/dev-omp2) of Intel Pytorch.
+You can view the code from the [branch](https://github.com/intel/pytorch/tree/dev-omp2) of Intel Pytorch.
 We are also engaging to contribute our work to official Pytorch, the corresponding branch is [__dev-omp__](https://github.com/intel/pytorch/tree/dev-omp).